hvong4/Hello-World/README.md

 Just a repository

 This is the second one
-that will be replacing the first one
+that will be replacing the first one.